 A slow-building process

-The lack of money for the funding of the cathedral is one of the reasons explaining its slow progress.
+The lack of money for the cathedral’s funding is one of the reasons for its slow progress.
 The Bishop thus had to recourse to indulgences in 1253 to finish the nave.

 If the French brought their influence to gothic art (red and blue stained glass windows), the Germanic world knew how to impose its ideas (stained glass windows including the colour green).